larsyngvelundin/jf-conditions-ext/README.md

 # Jotform Conditions Extension
-Start for an extension to help debug condition issues for Jotform forms.
+An extension to help debug condition issues for Jotform forms.

-Currently, most condition types do not work.
+Still has plenty of bugs and missing functionality.